Animal Tattoo Artists

 His work compromises classic black and grey designs with a steady hand and eye for texture.

-His animal tattoos contain muted and smoothed shading, creating animal portraits which are soft to the eye yet remain true to their form.
+His animal tattoos contain muted and smoothed shading, creating animal portraits that are soft to the eye yet remain true to their form.

 - Natasha Lisova

-Strictly specialising in animal tattoos, Natasha Lisova is a seasoned pro at bringing some of our favorite animals to life on the skin.
+Strictly specializing in animal tattoos, Natasha Lisova is a seasoned pro at bringing some of our favorite animals to life on the skin.